November 2017: mid-Atlantic Crossing on the Viking SUN

 With free WIFI on the ship and very few shore days, we planned to just use the ship's WIFI to load Google maps, check emails and web surfing.
 But be careful to always (1) turn your iPhone's (3rd party) Data Roaming OFF first, and then (2) turn your Cellular Data OFF.

 Or, to be absolutely sure, turn the Airplane Mode ON to shut down everything, and then turn the WIFI to ON to connect to a designated network.
 This way, you will only use WIFI and nothing else; your phone won't ring either.

-On the ship, Viking provides free internet of reasonable speed throughout the whole ship, and guests are free to connect to any number of devices as they wanted.
-This amenity definitely scored high points with Vincent.
+On the ship, Viking provides free internet at a reasonable speed throughout the whole ship, and guests are free to connect to any number of devices they want.
+This amenity definitely scored high points for Vincent.

 Itinerary and highlights:

 Day 1 - Arrival in Lisbon, Portugal (11/6/2017 Monday, 67~50F, sunny): Link to our photo

 The immigration hall at Lisbon airport was very crowded when we arrived at 6:30am and it took us over an hour to go through immigration.
 Several Viking reps were there to greet us and we boarded a large bus to the cruise terminal at Cais Jardim Do Tabaco, which is immediately south of the Alfama neighborhood.

 We finally checked in and were welcomed aboard the ship at 10am.
 Guests had the opportunity to enjoy snacks/beverages/lunch and relax.
 We decided to stay put until we could check into our cabin, drop our carry-on bags and then go sight-seeing in downtown Lisbon.